MLNLP-World/SimBiber/README.md

 ## <img src="https://cdn.jsdelivr.net/gh/LightChen233/blog-img/notes.png" width="25" /> Changelog
 - **2024.09.16**
-  - SimBiber is available at 🤗 [Hugging Face Space](https://huggingface.co/spaces/Ki-Seki/SimBiber).
+  - Thanks for the contribution of @Ki-Seki.
+SimBiber is available at 🤗 [Hugging Face Space](https://huggingface.co/spaces/Ki-Seki/SimBiber).
 - **2023.02.33**
   - Fix some bugs about with `-keep` parameter.
 - **2021.05.02**